Economics Prerequisite by Program

 Naked Economics: Undressing the Dismal Science by Charles Wheelan, edition 2002 or 2010.

-Please plan to complete your readings before the beginning of each section.
+Please have the entire book read prior to the start of your first course.
 Additional reading materials will be available via EReserve.